bartman/blot/README.md

 ```
 The file contains only one number per line, and `blot` will use the line number as the Y coordinate.
 ![blot line --follow](images/blot-line-follow.png)

+Plot will update continuously, until `Ctrl-C` is used to stop.

 ### plot the system load (poll file mode)